JChung-Research/volttron-pnnl-aems/configuration-converter/README.md

 - `web server` (server application settings)
 - `volttron` (middleware backend and agents)

+For a quick start, an [industrial Brick Schema model](https://brickschema.org/ttl/mortar/bldg27.ttl) , along with the corresponding YAML input file and translated building configuration files, is available in `quickstart/brick_bldg27`.
+Quick-start examples for two BOPTEST test cases—`bestest-air` and `bestest-hydronic`—can be found in `quickstart/bestest-air` and `quickstart/bestest-hydronic`, respectively.

 ## About `config directory path`
 The converter is designed to generate each output file in the designated directory within this `volttron-pnnl-aems` GitHub repository.
 If users prefer, aach YAML section can specify a `config directory path`.
 This key does not appear in the generated outputs.
 Instead, it controls where the converter writes the corresponding files.
 For instance: